edrys-labs/documentation/README.md

     --{{0}}--
 Edrys.js initializes by listening to message events from its parent frame and sets up reactive state management using Yjs.
-It therefor uses the same datatypes as Yjs.
+It uses therefore the same datatypes as Yjs.

 Yjs documentation: https://docs.yjs.dev/api/shared-types